ejnnr/karger_extensions/README.md

 to create a new virtual environment with exactly the same versions of these packages that we tested the code with.
 Run `poetry shell` afterwards to activate the new environment.

+Without Docker, you will also need to download the datasets, see the next section.

 ## Datasets
 Run `scripts/prepare_datasets.sh` to download and preprocess all datasets.
 In addition